-B. Discipline Specific Foundation and Pathway Courses for 3 year Degree
+B. Discipline Specific foundation and pathway courses for 3 year Degree

-- The student who wishes to exit with a degree after three years need to acquire 94 credits from Discipline Specific foundation, pathway and capstone level courses approximately about 70% of the credits decided for the three year programme. - The suggested credit distribution for each of the sub category of Discipline Specific Courses are given below.
+- The student who wish to exit with a degree after three years need to acquire 94 credits from Discipline specific foundation, pathway and capstone level courses approximately about 70% of the credit decided for the three year programme. - The Suggested credit distribution for each of the sub category of Discipline specific Courses are given below